ros2/rviz/README.md

 # rviz

-This branch is still underconstruction and is targetd for ROS 2 and/or ROS 1 M-Turtle.
+This branch is still under construction and is targeted for ROS 2 and/or ROS 1 M-Turtle.

 # Setup